TLC: Northern's Technology Program

 - Wireless access is available in all residence hall rooms, the library and in numerous lounges, study rooms and public places around campus.
 Although electronic documents are encouraged, networked printers are installed in various campus locations for hard copy documents.

-- NMU leases the notebook computers and issues them to students on a two-year replacement cycle (a student will not have a computer more than two years old).
-There is a $500 fee that the student will be responsible for if the laptop is stolen, and a $50 fee if the laptop is subjected to “abnormal abuse” (spilling a beverage on the keyboard, dropping the computer, etc.).
+- NMU leases the notebook computers and issues them to students on a three-year replacement cycle (a student will not have a computer more than three years old).
+There is a $500 fee that the student will be responsible for if the computer is stolen, and a $50 fee for each work order if the computer is subjected to “abnormal abuse” (spilling a beverage on the keyboard, dropping the computer, etc.).
 It is recommended that an insurance provider be contacted to either obtain additional coverage or add the computer to an existing policy.

 - Continuing students who pre-register for the following fall are able to use the computer through the summer at no additional charge.